chasebarrett/git-to-know-me/values.md

 ## 🔍 Clarity
 Ambiguity creates waste.
 I value transparency, clear communication, and shared understanding.

 ---

 ## 🌱 Continuous Learning
 Returning to college later in life taught me the value of curiosity and adaptability.
 I think too many people view learning as a burden, when I think it's my greatest strength.
-I believe a general motivation to continually learn and improve is one of the greatest strengths one can.
+I believe a general motivation to continually learn and improve is one of the greatest strengths one can have.

 ---

 ## 🤝 Kindness, Integrity & Service
 I firmly believe that being a good person requires a deliberate, concentrated effort.
 This is why I make dedicated efforts to regularly volunteer and giveback in my community.

 ---